websitefingerprinting/SeqGAN/README.md

 # seqGAN
-PyTorch implementation of seqGAN and other modifications
+PyTorch implementation of seqGAN and other architectures

 ## Requirements
 * Python 3.6.x